pgroenbaek/pytkutils/README.md

 While it relies on a .NET DLL, it is also compatible with Linux and macOS through the Mono runtime.

+The DLL file itself can be downloaded seperately as part of the TK\_Utils package from [the-train.de](https://the-train.de/downloads/entry/9385-tk-utils-updated/).

 ## Prerequisites

 A Common Language Runtime (CLR) is required if you wish to compress and decompress through this module.
 You can use the Mono runtime on Linux and macOS, or the .NET Framework on Windows.